thewebdev/opera-extension-am/README.md

 Version 1.6 -
 New: Extension icon for Mac / Retina displays.
+Updated: Copyright year to 2013.
+Updated: Extension 'promo tag' in preferences.

 Version 1.5 -
 New: Preferences allows user to select the earnings data he / she wants to view.